sborgnino/SmartTour/README.md

-# overtourism
+# Overtourism in Barcelona
-Repository for the Final Project at BTS: overtourism problem in Barcelona
+Repository for the Final Project at BTS